Crypto137/MHServerEmu/README.md

 The only currently supported version of the game client is **1.52.0.1700** (also known as **2.16a**).

-You can find additional information on various topics in our [documentation](./docs/Index.md).

-If you would like to ask questions about the server emulator or help with the development, feel free to join our Discord: https://discord.gg/hjR8Bj52t3
+We post development progress reports on our [blog](https://crypto137.github.io/MHServerEmu/).
+You can find additional information on various topics in the [documentation](./docs/Index.md).
+If you would like to discuss this project and/or help with its development, feel free to join our [Discord](https://discord.gg/hjR8Bj52t3).

 ## Features

-This server emulator is currently in early stages of development.
+MHServerEmu is in early stages of development.
 Currently it features:

-- Network protocol implementation.
+- Complete network protocol implementation.

+- Account system with simple web API for registering new accounts.

+- Basic multiplayer functionality: handling multiple clients, remote connections, chat.

-- Exploration of all hubs, as well as a number of combat zones.
+- Exploration of all hubs, as well as a number of public combat zones and private instances.

-- Hero and costume selection.
+- In-game hero and costume selection.

 - Rudimentary implementation of hero powers.

-- Basic multiplayer functionality: handling multiple clients, remote connections, chat.
+- Early implementation of NPCs and interactable objects in some static regions.

 ## Setup